Nigel Donohue

 Nigel John Patrick Donohue (born 1969) is a British retired judoka and wrestler.

 Wrestling career

 Donohue represented England and won a bronze medal in the 52 kg flyweight, at the 1986 Commonwealth Games in Edinburgh, Scotland.

+Donohue was a three-times winner of the British Wrestling Championships in 1985, 1986 and 1993.

 Judo career

 Donohue was better known for his participation in judo and competed at the 1992 Summer Olympics and the 1996 Summer Olympics.
 He was also the champion of Great Britain, winning the British Judo Championships in 1992.